Christopher Ruocchio: Biography

 Christopher Ruocchio was born in North Carolina in the United States.
 He is Roman Catholic and attended Catholic schools until high school.
 He attended North Carolina State University where he graduated with a bachelor's degree in English rhetoric and minored in classics.
+He has cited the works of J.R.R.
+Tolkien, Gene Wolfe, Robert E. Howard, Frank Herbert, Dan Simmons, Tim Powers, Guy Gavriel Kay, H.P.
+Lovecraft, Lois McMaster Bujold, as well as the original Star Wars trilogy, as influences.
 He became an assistant editor at Baen Books in 2015.
 His first published work was "Not Made for Us", published in March 2018 in the Star Destroyers anthology he co-edited with Tony Daniel.

 His first novel, Empire of Silence, was published by DAW Books in July that same year.
 Ruocchio won the 2019 Manly Wade Wellman Award for Empire.
 His second anthology, Space Pioneers (co-edited with Hank Davis), was released by Baen that year in November.
 It included one of his short stories, "The Parliament of Owls".
 The second book in his Sun Eater series, Howling Dark, was released in July 2019.
 It was nominated for a 2020 Dragon Award for Best Military Science Fiction or Fantasy Novel.

 Ruocchio self-published a novella, The Lesser Devil, in his Sun Eater series in February 2020.
 The anthologies Overruled! and Cosmic Corsairs, both co-edited with Hank Davis, were released by Baen Books in 2020.
 The third book in the Sun Eater series, Demon in White, was released by DAW Books that same year.
 A Thor story he authored appeared in Avengers #750 in November 2021.

 He is married and lives in Raleigh, North Carolina.